Does Turmeric Help Repair Skin Barrier? Science Explained

 Quick Answer

 Yes, turmeric can help repair your skin barrier.
-Curcumin (turmeric's active compound) reduces inflammation that damages barrier fats.
-AMVital's turmeric formulas deliver curcumin at gentle concentrations suitable for compromised and sensitive skin.
+Curcumin (turmeric's active compound) soothes irritation that damages barrier fats.
+AMVital's turmeric formulas deliver curcumin at gentle concentrations suitable for compromised skin.

 Key Takeaways

-- Curcumin reduces barrier-damaging inflammation within 24-48 hours
+- Curcumin soothes barrier-damaging irritation within 24-48 hours

 - Antioxidant properties protect barrier fats from environmental damage